Characteristics of the Spanish language in AX Semantics

 digit | 9 días (9 days) | el 9º día (the 9th day) |

-For Spanish, both cardinal and ordinal numerals are written out until 100, otherwise (above 100) the output is in digit form.
+For Spanish, both cardinal and ordinal numerals are written out until 100 on the platform, otherwise (above 100) the output is in digit form.
 Take cardinal numerals for example:

 cien coches